sterbenmzrt/automation-game-1to50/SOW.md

 - **Programming Language**: Java
 - **Automation Framework**: Selenium WebDriver
 - **Test Runner**: JUnit/TestNG
-- **Tools**: Maven, GitHub Actions (for CI/CD)
+- **Tools**: Maven, GitHub Actions

 ---

 ## 5️⃣ Deliverables
-- **Automation scripts**: Available in the [GitHub repository](https://github.com/sterbenmzrt/automation-traveloka-search-rental)
+- **Automation scripts**: Available in the [GitHub repository](https://github.com/sterbenmzrt/automation-game-1to50)
 - **Test execution reports**
 - **Documentation**: README file and script comments

 ---

 ## 6️⃣ Assumptions & Constraints
-- The automation framework is designed for **desktop browsers only**.
+- The automation is tested on **desktop browsers only**.
-- Traveloka's UI must remain stable; major UI changes may require script updates.
+- The game’s structure remains unchanged for script validity.

 ---

 ## 7️⃣ Risks & Dependencies
-- **Dependency**: The project relies on the stability of Traveloka’s frontend.
+- **Dependency**: The game must be available and accessible for testing.
-- **Risk**: Frequent UI updates may break automation scripts.
+- **Risk**: If the game’s mechanics change, the automation script may need modifications.

 ---